 After Hegra, why not head to AlUla historic city, often called ‘the old town,’ an charismatic place that once sat at the crossroads of the Silk Road and the Incense Route, and one that rewards a leisurely stroll.
 Recent renovations have turned it into a magical mix of ancient alleys and trendy restaurants and souvenirs shops.

-Beyond the old town in the wadi or valley are numerous farms where lush palm trees sway gently and the smell of citrus fills the fresh air, adding to the oasis-feeling that Al Ula still retains.
+Beyond the old town in the wadi or valley are numerous farms where lush palm trees sway gently and the smell of citrus fills the fresh air, adding to the oasis-feeling that AlUla still retains.
 Follow the winding, shaded path through the orange grove, hear birds and imagine how the nomads of the past found water and refuge from the desert here.

 ‘Next door’ is AlJadeeda, an area known as ‘the Art city’ which has a colorful vibe with street art and exhibits spread out in its walking streets, making for a great stroll with numerous options for a drink on a terrace, watching the world go by while the sun changes the colors of the towering cliffs around.

-Overnight in Al Ula
+Overnight in Al Ula.

 Inclusions:

-📍 Al Ula - Wadi Disah (299 km): 4 hrs
+πŸ“ Al Ula - Wadi Disah (299 km): 4 hrs

-Why not enjoy your morning at leisure.
-Enjoy the facilities of the hotel or continue your exploration of Al Ula’s landscapes with an optional activity: to name a few; see the sandstone mountains from above in a helicopter or hot air balloon (in season), hop on a mountain bike and venture off the beaten path into desert dunes or climb the valley’s edge to better soak in Al Ula’s expansive vistas.
+Why not enjoy the morning at leisure.
+Enjoy the facilities of the hotel or continue your exploration of AlUla’s landscapes with an optional activity: to name a few; see the sandstone mountains from above in a helicopter or hot air balloon (in season), venture off the beaten path into desert dunes or climb the valley’s edge to better soak in AlUla’s expansive vistas.

 Check-out and depart on time for the 4 hours drive north, to Wadi Disah.
 Loosely translated as the Valley of the Palm Trees, Wadi Disah is one of Saudi Arabia’s most spectacular natural attractions.
 The beautiful valley is characterized by mountain forms and tall rocky columns in various colors, as well as freshwater springs which create a real oasis feeling.
 Due to the presence of fresh water, the site has been inhabited for centuries and is well known for its dates and mango.

-(the start of the included overnight Desert Camping Experience is at 4pm)
+(the start of the included overnight FarmCamping Experience is at 4pm)

-Overnight camping in Wadi Disah.
+Overnight in a Bedouin Tent in Wadi Disah.

 Inclusions:

-📍 Wadi Disah - Tabuk (218 km): 2 hrs 30 mins Tabuk city center - Tabuk airport (20 km): 25 mins Flight Tabuk - Riyadh: 1 hr 45 mins Riyadh airport - Riyadh city center (35 km): 45 mins
+πŸ“ Wadi Disah - Tabuk (218 km): 2 hrs 30 mins Tabuk city center - Tabuk airport (20 km): 25 mins Flight Tabuk - Riyadh: 1 hr 45 mins Riyadh airport - Riyadh city center (35 km): 45 mins

 But not before exploring the canyon, Wadi Disah itself.
 Hop in a local 4x4 for an off road adventure through the lush vegetation and through the stream winding its way between the towering walls.
 There are several archaeological sites such as facades of Nabataean tombs, and the remains of walls containing Nabataean and Arabic writings in Kufic script.
 For those fancying a stroll, step out and walk for a bit, enjoy the birds singing and once it's enough, the jeep is soon with you.